Deeside: Transport

 Bus travel in Deeside is mainly provided by Arriva North West who offer services to Chester Bus Exchange from a starting point in Connah's Quay, with many services part of the Chester Plus Ticket Zone of Arriva.
 Arriva Buses Wales also provide a service to Rhyl from Chester which passes through parts of Deeside.
 Senior citizens are entitled to free public transport to and from Chester.

 Transport for Wales provide most train services on the two railway lines passing through Deeside, the Borderlands line between Wrexham and Bidston (Birkenhead), and the North Wales Coast Line between Crewe and Holyhead via Chester.
 With the main services on the lines being to Bidston, Liverpool and Manchester in England and to Wrexham, Llandudno and Holyhead in Wales.
 There are also services to London Euston and Cardiff Central which call at Shotton (via its low level platforms) by Avanti West Coast and Transport for Wales respectively.
 The other two railway stations in Deeside are: Hawarden and Hawarden Bridge both on the Borderlands line.
 There is a proposed Deeside station on the Borderlands line, to serve Deeside Industrial Estate and is currently in the planning stages.
 There are also proposals for a station near Broughton as part of the North Wales Metro.

-The Deeside Shuttle Bus

-The Deeside Shuttle Bus is a service which enables people to travel to and from work at a time convenient to them.
-The Deeside Shuttle Bus allows local residents to book a seat on the bus at a time and place specified by them, which will take them to work on Deeside Industrial Park.
-It has proved very popular and has now grown to serve other local areas.